Comprehensive Emergency Operations Management Plan

 - Presently there is no accommodation for LiTZ (Long Term Zero) on any of the analog repeaters.
 Since the controller used with the analog repeaters is capable of responding to a LiTZ this may or may not be explored at a later date for deployment within the analog repeater system.

 It is strongly felt by the membership of the Weston Mountain Digital Radio Association (WMDRA) that all of us within the Amateur Radio community must step up to the task as skilled communicators in times of an emergency in order to best serve our community.
 Our local, state, and federal authorities will be depending upon the valuable communications resources the Amateur Radio community as a whole will be able to provide in the way of capable communications systems and highly skilled operators.
 In order to fulfill this responsibility, we as communications specialists must function as part of a communications team combining our individual strengths for a single purpose, the safe wellbeing of our local community.
 The primary purpose of this document is to provide clear and detailed guidelines with regards to the response by the WMDRA to a natural or manmade disaster by establishment and clarification of operating procedures and responsibilities.
-In addition, it makes clear our system capabilities, and availability in conjunction with our core values as they relate to emergency communication response.
+In addition, it makes clear our system capabilities, and availability to local, state, and federal responders in conjunction with our core values as they relate to emergency communication response.